-Calcium ions form stable compounds by combining with other elements.
-Calcium citrate, malate, and lactate are highly bioavailable forms of calcium.
-Calcium is absorbed by the intestine as the free ion.
-Kidneys regulate the plasma calcium levels.
-Vitamin D helps in the absorption of calcium.
+In your body, the calcium ions form stable compounds by combining with other elements.
+Calcium citrate, malate, and lactate are the highly bioavailable forms of calcium.
+Calcium is absorbed by your intestine as the free ion.
+Your kidneys regulate the plasma calcium levels.
+Vitamin D helps in the absorption of calcium in your body.
 Vitamin K2 helps in the proper utilisation of calcium.

 How much calcium do you need in your diet?

-Men, women and children require different amounts of calcium through out their lives.
+You require different amounts of calcium through out your lives.
 The recommended daily dose of calcium are as follows

 Birth to 6 months——————- 200 mg